Max's Kansas City: Max's I

 Many bands made early appearances there.
 Bruce Springsteen played a solo acoustic set in the summer of 1972.
 He also played sets at the club on November 6, 7, and 8, 1973.
 Bob Marley & the Wailers opened for Springsteen at Max's, commencing Marley's career on the international circuit.
 Iggy and the Stooges performed a string of shows in July and August 1973.
 Big Star performed two shows in December 1973.
 Patti Smith and guitarist Lenny Kaye also performed there as a duo on New Year's Day 1974, opening for Phil Ochs.
 Max's was the site of Aerosmith's first New York City gig.
 Tim Buckley, Tom Waits, Bonnie Raitt, Odetta, Eddie Mottau, Dave Van Ronk, John Herald, Garland Jeffreys, Sylvia Tyson, Emmylou Harris, Gram Parsons, Elliott Murphy and Country Joe McDonald were some of the musicians who also played there.

 Fashion designer Carlos Falchi was a busboy, as was artist, publisher and filmmaker Anton Perich; Deborah Harry was a waitress there.

 Until February 1974, Max's was regarded as New York's premier Rock club, but the venue faced significant financial difficulties.
 Ruskin filed for bankruptcy under Chapter XI in August 1974, a provision that allowed the business to remain open while reorganizing its debts.
 The reasons for the bankruptcy remain contested: Ruskin attributed it to competition from the newly opened Bottom Line, whereas other accounts, including that of Upstairs at Max's manager Faris Bouhofa, cited mismanagement and overexpansion in the preceding years.

-In September 1974, the courts appointed restaurateur Donaldo Scivero to take over operations at Max's.
+In September 1974, the courts appointed restaurateur Donaldo Soviero to take over operations at Max's.
 Scivero had the option to purchase the club, which he was required to exercise by December 12.
 When he declined, Ruskin resumed management.
 However, on December 19, Con Edison shut off the club's power—apparently the final blow for Ruskin, who had only just regained control a week earlier, and Max's was closed indefinitely.